spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 ### Timeouts

-There are two types of timeouts that you can set
+There are two types of timeouts that you can set:

-- The run timeout: this causes the run to fail if its duration exceeds a defined duration.
+- **Run**: Causes the run to fail if its duration exceeds a defined duration.
-- The log output timeout: this causes the run to fail if no logs has been generated for a defined duration.
+- **Log output**: Causes the run to fail if no logs has been generated for a defined duration.

+#### Run timeout

-To configure the run timeout you need to configure two items - the `activeDeadlineSeconds` for the Pod, as well as the `SPACELIFT_LAUNCHER_RUN_TIMEOUT` for the worker container:
+You need to configure two items: the `activeDeadlineSeconds` for the pod and the `SPACELIFT_LAUNCHER_RUN_TIMEOUT` for the worker container:

 ```yaml
 apiVersion: workers.spacelift.io/v1beta1